Admission to the Area of Concentration: Criminal Law has been discontinued by the Faculty of Law, effective September 2009.

 5370 A/D. Criminal Law Advocacy -- 3 credits

 Plus One of:

 5360 A/C/D. Advanced Criminal Law -- 4 credits

 ----January Term/Special Topic course (approved by the Director of the Area of Concentration)

 Sentencing and Advanced Evidence may be offered on an alternating basis every other year.
-In the year in which Advanced Evidence is offered, Area of Concentration students in their second year should bid sufficient points to ensure their enrolment in the Fall term of Evidence if they wish to enrol in Advanced Evidence.
+In the year in which Advanced Evidence is offered, Area of Concentration students in their second year should bid sufficient points to ensure their enrollment in the Fall term of Evidence if they wish to enroll in Advanced Evidence.

 Students are required as part of the Criminal Law Advocacy course to complete one hour a week as duty counsel at UWO Community Legal Services (CLS) and to take carriage of three of the Clinic's criminal case files under the supervision of CLS lawyers.
 Every effort will be made to ensure that the three files include at least one client intake and a guilty plea or a contested trial.